 Lesson: Departmentalize Perceived Capabilities By Gender & Exploit Menial Labour?
-Oh My: Speaking from a place of white privilege (real and imagined), I can say this letter is unacceptable by today’s standards obviously.
+Oh My: Speaking from a place of white privilege (real and imagined); I can say this letter is unacceptable by today’s standards [insert date/time/year here], obviously.
 Disney was only training young men?
-Taking a step back, the above letter is appalling and yet beautifully illustrated at the same time, so there is a silver lining.
-Oh god, I’m in trouble aren’t I?
-Anyway, this letter exemplifies an era where it was socially acceptable for women to be considered for only certain functions AND there was a sort of human resource logic then that technically still exists today around “skills and capabilities” based hiring.
+Rejecting women applicants out of turn?
+Would it have been a dangerous work environment for a young lady to work in?
+Taking a step back, the above letter is appalling and yet beautifully illustrated at the same time, so there is a silver lining: likely photo duplicated illustrations.
+This letter exemplifies what might have been happening all the time in an era where it was socially acceptable for women to be considered for only certain functions AND there was a sort of human resource logic that technically still exists today around “skills and capabilities” based hiring.

-Would the female applicant have got the role if she had a specific portfolio of drawings mailed?
-Is that even practical?
-Life is not fair.
-Here is what ws going on in the HR manager’s mind: “I have five minutes to decide if I will hire you, you didn’t do cartooning in another studio and you’re from a monolithic group identity that doesn’t align with our goals therefore no job for you” – Disney HR manager.
-This still happens today all the time!
-Career changers have a difficult time because they don’t have a track record and hiring manager don’t want to risk hiring the wrong person?
+Would the female applicant have got the role if she had a specific portfolio of drawings mailed in as well?
+Is that even practical to mail in?
+We know logically life is not fair and that if you want a job you need to present your value add right out of the gate, regardless of the era.
+Here is what was going on in the HR manager’s mind: “I have five minutes to decide if I will hire you, you didn’t do cartooning in another studio and you’re from a monolithic group identity that doesn’t align with our goals / workflow / pin-ups in the kitchen / division of labour therefore no job for you” – Disney HR manager.
+This still happens today all the time in multiple directions, not hiring men at the nail salon etc!
+Career changers have a difficult time because they don’t have a track record and hiring manager don’t want to risk hiring the wrong person.
 HR is about making assumptions about the applicant + previous roles + filtering GPA + other variables.
 Remember that HR stands for Human Roadblock.

 I digress.
-Life is not fair and now human run entity can correct that unfairness without displacing others, hence my pro-AI perspective.
+Life is not fair and no human-managed-entity can correct that unfairness without displacing others, hence my pro-AI perspective.

 Furnish Your Personal Brand: back in the 1930s, you would address your superior by their surname.
 Walt Disney famously asked that people refer to him as “Walt” or “Uncle Walt”.
 In old news footage, it was revealed that ABC Disneyland Episodes were shot in colour because Disney knew that colour was going to be the future of television.
 From all his brand management work, Disney had built up his image as an Uncle to children around the world.
 The reality was quite stark but that doesn’t seem to matter much now.
 Any cruelty or prejudice exacted by Disney is counter-balanced by the most impactful children’s entertainment around.
 A good brand can withstand a lot with the right kind of Public Relations.